Hydrocortisone Cream

 How Else Can I Help My Skin During A Flare-Up?

 Avoid scratching as it can worsen your condition.
-Scratching the affected area can cause breaks in your skin which may bleed.
+Scratching the affected area can cause breaks in your skin, which may result in bleeding.
 Broken skin is more exposed to infections.
 You can wear cotton gloves to prevent damaging your skin.

 If you know the triggers which cause flare-ups, simply avoiding them can be effective.
 However, this isn't always possible.
-Instead, you should work to mitigate coming into contact with things which might irritate your skin.
-For example, wearing disposable gloves when using harsh cleaning products, wiping down surfaces with a damp cloth to remove dust and pollen, or keeping your window closed when the pollen count is high.
+Instead, work to avoid coming into contact with things that might irritate your skin.
+For example, wearing disposable gloves when using harsh cleaning products, wiping down surfaces with a damp cloth to remove dust and pollen, or keeping your windows closed when the pollen count is high.

-Use emollients, such as Hydromol or Doublebase in-between your application of Hydrocortisone cream, especially after you wash.
-Emollients help your skin to lock-in moisture and keep your skin supple and smooth.
+Use emollients, such as Hydromol or Doublebase, between applications of Hydrocortisone cream, especially after washing.
+Emollients help your skin retain moisture, keeping it supple and smooth.
 However, care should be taken when using emollients.

-Emollients containing paraffin and other derivatives of petroleum can be highly flammable.
+Emollients containing paraffin and other petroleum-derived products can be highly flammable.
 Wash surfaces which come into contact with emollients regularly.
 Keep emollients and surfaces which come into contact with emollients away from flames and heat sources.

-When you bathe, avoid using hot water as it can irritate your skin and dry it out further.
+When bathing, avoid using hot water, as it can irritate and dry out your skin.
 Use lukewarm water instead.
 When you have finished washing, pat your skin dry with a towel.
-Avoid rubbing your skin with the towel as this can irritate your skin.
+Avoid rubbing your skin with the towel, as this can irritate it.

-Wear loose clothes that are made of natural materials such as wool and cotton.
-Avoid synthetic fabrics like nylon and polyester.
-If pollen is a trigger for your eczema, wash your clothes after coming inside when the pollen count is high.
+Wear loose-fitting clothes made of natural materials, such as wool and cotton.
+Avoid synthetic fabrics, such as nylon and polyester.
+If pollen triggers your eczema, wash your clothes after coming inside when the pollen count is high.

 Frequently Asked Questions